 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 The history of pretzels

-According to The History and Science and Technology the monk baked strips of dough that was folded into a shape looking like a child crossing its arms in prayer.
+According to The History and Science and Technology, the monk baked strips of dough that were folded into a shape looking like a child crossing its arms in prayer.
 He called these baked goods pretiolas meaning little rewards to children who remembered their prayers.

 The earliest recorded evidence of pretzels comes from the logo used by the German baker’s guild in 1111.

 Pretzels have been a part of the Christian faith for a long time.
 In Germany, in the 16th century, it became a tradition to eat pretzels on Good Friday.